-Easy Makeup Tips When Wearing a Face Mask
+Easy Makeup Looks When Wearing a Face Mask

 Chances are that a face mask is now going to be a regular part of your look for a while, so it’s time to learn how to make the best of the situation.
 Even though, half of your face may be covered up, you still have the perfect opportunity to really experiment and have fun with the other half, using your eyes to showcase personality and individuality.